-In addition to protecting your phone, you should familiarize yourself with some of the most common scams so you know exactly what to do when those crooks come a ringin’.
-Consumer advocate and scam expert Tom Antion gave us a rundown of some common hoaxes to watch out for so you’ll be prepared:
+In addition to protecting your phone, you should familiarize yourself with some of the most common scams so you know exactly what to do when you encounter one.
+Consumer advocate and scam expert Tom Antion gave us a rundown of some common hoaxes to watch out for so you are prepared:

 Short for SMS Phishing.
 This is similar to "phishing" through email where the bad people are trying to get you to click on a link so they can download a virus or trojan horse to steal your identity.
 Don't click on anything from an unknown person texting you and don’t even click on something that appears to be from your bank, Amex, Visa, Paypal, etc. Call the entity directly to see if there is something wrong with your account.

 You are told you hit the lottery or won a big prize and you just have to pay the taxes.
 You send the ‘tax’ money.
-There is no winnings.
+There are no winnings.
 Guess what.
-If you didn't play a lottery or join a contest, you ain't gonna win. 🙂
+If you don't play the lottery or join a contest, you are not going to win one.

-You get an urgent call from a young person on a static sounding line who says ‘Gramma.
+You get an urgent call from a young person on a static sounding line who says ‘Grandma.
 I'm in big trouble.
 I got in an accident.’
 The grandparent may say, ‘Jimmy, is that you?’
 Now the scammers have the grandchild’s name.
 Jimmy says to Gramma, ‘Here’s the lawyer.’
-An authoritative person gets on the phone telling the grandparent Jimmy is in pretty big trouble and is probably going to jail.
-Then the attorney needs immediate funds to represent Jimmy and keep him out of jail.
-The grandparent is instructed to go to Walmart, a drugstore, western union etc and send untraceable cash...
-Which of course, disappears.
-Alert everyone in your family about this scam especially any elderly people and tell them what to do and who to call to see if ‘Jimmy’ is ok or not.
+An authoritative person gets on the phone telling the grandparent Jimmy is in trouble and is probably going to jail.
+The attorney needs immediate funds to represent Jimmy and keep him out of jail.
+The grandparent is instructed to go to Walmart, a drugstore, Western Union, etc., and send untraceable cash, which of course, disappears.
+Alert everyone in your family about this scam, especially the elderly, and tell them what to do and who to call to see if ‘Jimmy’ is ok or not.

 You are called and told you have an outstanding utility bill and a representative will be there shortly to disconnect your power, gas, etc. unless you pay him cash when he gets there.
-Utilities don't operate like this.
-Keep your door locked and call 911 for police assistance and call the utility company to tell them too.
+Utility companies don't operate like this.
+Keep your door locked, call 911 for police assistance, and call the utility company to report the incident.

-Any 3rd grader can use a spoof service and make the caller ID that shows up when your phone rings look like it's the IRS, FBI, your local sheriff dept. etc. An example would be Spoofcard.com.
-The number may actually be the real number of the sheriff, FBI etc, but when you call them back to check, most likely unless you're on the most wanted list, they won't be looking for you.
+Anyone can use a spoof service and make the caller ID that shows up when your phone rings look like it's the IRS, FBI, or your local sheriff dept. etc. An example would be Spoofcard.com.
+The number may actually be the real number of the sheriff, FBI, etc., but when you call them back to check unless you're on the most wanted list, they won't be looking for you.

-This is where somehow you've gotten a virus and a Microsoft window pops up after locking up your computer.
-The pop-up has a phone number for you to call to get it fixed.
+In this scam, your computer gets a virus and a Microsoft window pops up after locking your computer.
+The pop-up has a phone number for you to call to resolve the issue.
 Do not call the number.
-Look up a reputable computer repair and pay them to fix it and then be careful what you click on and what sites you visit in the future.
+Instead, find a reputable computer repair company and pay them to fix it.
+Be careful what you click on and what sites you visit in the future.